diptaraj23/Covid-19-India-EDA/README.md

 This notebook on Kaggle will not get affected as the data it is taking is also getting updated.
 But in other platforms (like Github) where I have uploaded the .CSV files downloaded on [22 ‎April ‎2021, ‏‎22:34:41]

 Analysis can only be retrieved based on the data collected till [22 ‎April ‎2021, ‏‎22:34:41].
 So it is suggested to use the KAGGLE link to view this Analysis to get the Analysis base4d on the latest data.

+There are 3 dataset files (.csv files) of which I have used only 2 datasets to perform my EDA.
+The third dataset named "covid_vaccine_statewise" is attached to this same project.
+I will upload another Notebook analysing that data.